piyushsri92/find-my-flight/README.md

 4. Application will start running on Chrome Browser.

 Note*:
+1. Select 'Departed City' as 'PNQ'
+2. Select 'Destination City' as 'DEL'
-1. Select 'Depart Date' as '01/01/2025' and then click 'search fight'
+3. Select 'Depart Date' as '01/01/2025'
-2. Data for that will be displayed
+4. Click 'Search Flights'
-3. Currently data is available for that day only
+5. Currently data is available for above only